Azure/azure-functions-sql-extension/README.md

 We will create a simple Azure SQL Database.
 For additional reference on Azure SQL Databases, go [here](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal).

-- Create a SQL Database
+- Create an Azure SQL Database
   - Make sure you have an Azure subscription.
 If you don't already have an Azure Subscription, go [here](https://azure.microsoft.com/en-us/free/search/?&OCID=AID2100131_SEM_XzK4bAAAAJBpCjfl:20200918000154:s&msclkid=f33d47a9a4ec1c1b6ced18cd9bd2923f&ef_id=XzK4bAAAAJBpCjfl:20200918000154:s&dclid=CKLQqbL28esCFUrBfgod4BIBMA).
   - Navigate to the [Azure portal](https://ms.portal.azure.com/)
   - Click 'Create a resource', then search the marketplace for 'SQL Database' and select it.
 Provide a 'Subscription', 'Resource Group', and 'Database name.'
 Under the 'Server' field, click 'Create New'